allansid/DotaScene/README.md

 **optionOne**: Gathers the information of a player last games and saves on a txt (Using the past functions)

 **updateAccountOne**: Updates the account txt file to save that that person has consulted the application about someones last games

+# I NEED TO CHANGE EVERYTHING TO HELP ME, NOT USERS (ITS NOT THE TIME TO HELP USERS, NOT YET)